 5. Think about your retirement

 Sometimes the key to smart investing is a combination of finding the right motivation and using the right resources.
 The main goal of investing and saving for most people is to ensure themselves a comfortable retirement.
 The 401(k) retirement plan is a great vehicle for this.

 If your company offers you the option of one, take advantage of it.
 The 401(k) has plenty of tax benefits, and it would be a shame not to use this resource.
 Especially if your company is willing to match you with all or part of your contribution to the plan.

 6. Ease into the real estate market

 Entering the real estate market is not as complicated or as expensive as it sounds.
 Nowadays, you don’t need a lot of start-up capital or good credit to get into it, which makes it a great place to start investing.
+You might ask yourself, what are the different types of property investment?
 An easy way to dip your toes in the cool waters of the real estate market is to try real estate crowdfunding.